Daniel-Pierce-IV/TOP-Weather-App/README.md

 - Implement animations, transitions, and loaders for page elements and network requests
 - Clear dropdown results when a new search is initiated
 - Auto-load weather data based on user location, if available
+- Change the full location information from individual flex items to a single string
+- Uppercase the state/country codes instead of capitalcase